Peligrietzer/feral_machines/posts/reflections_on_xf.md

 They might recall certain contextual factors that, it turned out, were necessary in order to make their intended meaning clear.

-And I think what happens, here, is not just recollection but a kind of alternate composition: Reproduce the state of mind you were in when you wrote this, and tell me what you could have written instead, if you'd had let yourself be a bit more expansive, if you'd had let yourself be informed by thoughts that hadn't or couldn't have occurred to you at the time.
+And I think what happens, here, is not just recollection but a kind of alternate
+composition: Reproduce the state of mind you were in when you wrote this, and tell me what you could have written instead, if you'd had let yourself be a bit more expansive, if you'd had let yourself be informed by thoughts that hadn't or couldn't have occurred to you at the time.
+Or perhaps: tell me what you *would* mean by that passage, if you wrote it here and now.
+Or tell me what you still mean.
 The unity of the author's person acts ties the exposition back to the original text, joining them into a more or less coherent corpus.
 Any contradictions that arise in the process are contradictions that truly *ought* to be addressed, in the spirit of intellectual responsibility.
 I suppose that this is, at some level of abstraction, *part* of what it means to speak as someone in particular.

 There are aspects of the XFM's composition that make this kind of exposition easier than it might be for an author operating solo.
 The author of *that*